 WanderU is best for buses.
 They offer all the same buses that leave from NYC, but their rates are literally 50% off or more.
 I have no idea how they do it.
 But after calling them and asking multiple times, not to have any hidden fees when I press the pay button, I was convinced that these really are their prices.

 The only fee they do add on is the purchase fee, which all the companies do on top of their full rates, or so-called discounted ones.

-We decided to go with the bus because the tickets were $6 each one way.
+We decided to go on the bus because the tickets were $6 each way.
 While the train was $54 each one way.
 And the time difference was less than 30 minutes.
 And the bus dropped us off a few blocks from our hotel, while the train was a bit further and required us to either take a cab or the metro.

 The process was super smooth.
 And all you need is to show your electric ticket, which you get via your email, and you’re golden.

 I am now hooked on WanderU.
-They have a wide variety of destinations, and work with all the top bus lines and Amtrak.
+They have a wide variety of destinations and work with all the top bus lines and Amtrak.